 Should you rinse raspberries before you use them?
 No one on TV does it.
+Does that mean that you don’t have to?
+No one knows.

 Can you feel the love?
 Fading?
 The love for facebook?
 That once special online diversion that gave you a few minutes’ break from the daily grind.
 The thing that’s now become like a needy friend that demands all your love and attention.